TolikPylypchuk/KeyboardSwitch/README.md

 Bear in mind that the RPM package may need
 [additional setup](https://docs.keyboardswitch.tolik.io/usage-guides/installation#linux).

+After installing the app, open Keyboard Switch Settings - it should appear in the list of your apps (if your desktop environment groups your apps, then it will most probably appear under the _Utilities_ or _Accessories_ group).

-If your desktop environment is GNOME then you should restart it right after installation.
-If you're not sure which desktop environment you're using then it's most probably GNOME since it's the default one on Ubuntu, Debian, CentOS, Fedora and others (but not Linux Mint).
-Press _Alt+F2_, then type _r_ and press _Enter_.
+If your desktop environment is GNOME then you should restart it right after opening Keyboard Switch Settings.
+If you're not sure which desktop environment you're using then it's most probably GNOME since it's the default one on Ubuntu, Debian, Rocky Linux, Fedora and others (but not Linux Mint).
+Press <kbd>Alt</kbd>+<kbd>F2</kbd>, then type <kbd>r</kbd>
+and press <kbd>Enter</kbd>.
 This will restart GNOME.

-After installing the app, open Keyboard Switch Settings - it should appear in the list of your apps (if your desktop environment groups your apps, then it will most probably appear under the _Utilities_ or _Accessories_ group).

-In the opened app press the _Auto-configure_ button.
+In the opened settings app press _Start_.

-Press _Save_.

-Press _Start_.

 That's it!
-You're ready to use Keyboard Switch in it's basic configuration.
+You're ready to use Keyboard Switch in its basic configuration.
 There's a big chance you won't need to configure it further.
 But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

-To switch text forward, select the text, and press _Ctrl+Shift_ twice.
-To switch it backward, press _Ctrl+Alt+Shift_ twice instead.
+To switch text forward, select the text, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd> twice.
+To switch it backward, press
+<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Shift</kbd> twice instead.

 ## How the App Works